Character – from book of Esther

 The main reading for this talk is Esther 1 and 2, although a good understanding of the complete story of Esther would help.

 You never know when God will step in and make a change in your life, so be ready.

 Someone I know was introduced to a girl by a friend.
 Within 2 weeks they were going out, within 3 months they were engaged.
 I know of another situation where a man went to a conference at the wrong time.
 Because of this, he had to stay over with someone from the church.
 This one happened to be a lady.
 The two got married.
 In the Bible we have characters like Joseph who were in prison one day, and second in charge over Egypt the next day!

 So watch out.
 But make sure you’re ready, because being ready and willing is one of God’s pre-requisites.

 Esther was ready.
-We know that because of the way that circumstances panned out for he throughout the book of Esther.
+We know that because of the way that circumstances panned out for her throughout the book of Esther.
 God was able to take her and use her, because she was ready.
-If she hadn't the character to handle the momentous changes in her life, she would have failed.
+If she hadn’t the character to handle the momentous changes in her life, she would have failed.
 But she stepped up to the mark, she was ready.
-Where she wasn't ready, she was willing to serve, to persevere and to learn.
+Where she wasn’t ready, she was willing to serve, to persevere and to learn.